dataluscorp/browser/taskcluster/docs/partner-attribution.rst

 Non-empty lists of locales and platforms are required parameters (NB the `-shippable` suffix should be used on the platforms).

-``upload_to_candidates`` is an optional setting which controls whether the Firefox installers are uploaded into the `candidates directory <https://archive.mozilla.org/pub/firefox/candidates/>`_.
+``upload_to_candidates`` is an optional setting which controls whether the Datalus installers are uploaded into the `candidates directory <https://archive.mozilla.org/pub/datalus/candidates/>`_.
 If not set the files are uploaded to the private S3 bucket for partner builds.